natashaU/events_calendar_rails/README.md

 Save events to your Monthly Calendar.
 Calendar built using RESTful API architecture in RAILS.
 User is able to make a get, put, post & delete request to API.
 More features coming soon! :neckbeard:

 ### App in Ruby Rails:
 This App is a refactored from a previous Node.JS application that I built.
 [Check out the original repo here](https://github.com/natashaU/events_calendar).
-I decided to practice Ruby on Rails and I cloned my original app to use the original frontend I built in React.
+I decided to practice Ruby on Rails and I cloned my original app to use the frontend I built in React.
 I changed the Remote Repo with  `git remote set-url origin` so that the original repo remains intact.
 I deleted the entire backend in Node.JS and changed the backend to Ruby on Rails — and I built the new backend in rails from scratch.

 ## Heroku Deployment